Deci-AI/super-gradients/documentation/source/ObjectDetection.md

 A typical metric for object detection is mean average precision, mAP for short.
 It is calculated for a specific IoU level which defines how tightly a predicted box must intersect with a ground truth box to be considered a true positive.
 Both one value and a range can be used as IoU, where a range refers to an average of mAPs for each IoU level.
-The most popular metric for mAP on COCO is mAP@0.5:0.95, SuperGradients provide its implementation [DetectionMetrics](https://docs.deci.ai/super-gradients/docstring/training/metrics.html#training.metrics.detection_metrics.DetectionMetrics).
+The most popular metric for mAP on COCO is mAP@0.5:0.95, SuperGradients provides its implementation [DetectionMetrics](https://docs.deci.ai/super-gradients/docstring/training/metrics.html#training.metrics.detection_metrics.DetectionMetrics).
 It is written to be as close as possible to the  official metric implementation from [COCO API](https://pypi.org/project/pycocotools/), while being much faster and DDP-friendly.

 We provide a few metrics for object detection with pre-defined IoU levels to fit the most frequent use cases: